folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

 ## Manage scratch environment
 To create , update or delete your environment in Rancher, use the following pipeline: https://jenkins-aws.indexdata.com/job/scratch_environment/job/manage-scratch-environment

-  1. Choose your team Name.
+* Choose your team Name:

   ![](/images/rancher-scratch-env.png)

-  2. Choose what action you want to perform.
+* Choose what action you want to perform:

 ![](/images/rancher-Action.png)